odpi/OpenDS4All/GOVERNANCE.md

 ## Contributor

-The contributor role is the starting role for anyone participating in the project and wishing to contribute training materials (e.g. PowerPoint slides, Jupyter notebooks containg Python code and other documentation).
+The contributor role is the starting role for anyone participating in the project and wishing to contribute training materials (e.g. PowerPoint slides, Jupyter notebooks containing Python code and other documentation).

 ### Process for becoming a contributor